rackerlabs/support-how-to/content/how-to/cloud-files/using-cdn-edge-purge/index.md

 individual file expires or until the node receives an edge purge request.

 Caching content can cause problems.
-If your content is frequently updated or modified, your audience might download older files that are cached on the edge server.
-The edge purge function clears the cache of a given edge server and allows it to cache a newer version of a file after the first time it is requested from a given geographic area.
+If your content is frequently updated or modified, your audience might download older files cached on the edge server.
+The edge purge function clears the cache of a given edge server and caches a newer version of a file after the first time a request comes in from a given geographic area.

 Customers are allowed up to 25 object purges a day per account.
 If you need to purge an entire container, contact our support team for